HarrisonAllen/pebble-watchface-generator/README.md

 ### The web designer

-This is more WillO's wheelhouse, but it's a web interface for designing the watchface.
+This is more Will0's wheelhouse, but it's a web interface for designing the watchface.
 Spits out a json blob with info.

 What I want out of this blob:
 * .png for the background in base64